with their beautiful and regular curves, which could only have been

 The academia already has a recipe for handling hot potatoes like

-the one I served it; it hits back with a logically deficient
+the one I served it; it relies on a logically deficient doctrine - significant

 mathematical order can be found practically everywhere, in any random